 I decided to roast a chicken – for my first time ever – and what an excellent decision that was!
 I used a recipe from the Williams-Sonoma Bride and Groom Cookbook as inspiration and had dazzling, oh yes, DAZZLING, success!

 This simple yet elegant roasted chicken is a hearty and wholesome meal that satisfies like comfort food while being nutritious at the same time.

 1 lemon, cut into quarters

 4 cloves of garlic, smashed

 Preheat the oven to 425 degrees, and chop up your veggies.
-Toss in a bowl with olive oil, until coated.
-I used a little less than a Tbsp of olive oil.
-Then place them, along with your smashed garlic cloves, in a baking dish and coat to taste with Kosher salt and pepper.
+Toss in a bowl with 1 Tbsp of olive oil, until coated.
+Place the vegetables along with your smashed garlic cloves in an oiled baking dish and season with Kosher salt and pepper.

-Pour the juices out of the cavity again, the move the bird to a cutting board and cover it loosely with a tinfoil tent for about 10 minutes, letting the juices soak back it.
+With foil removed, return the baking dish to the oven for another 25 minutes, or until the internal temperature reaches 170-175 degrees.
+Remove from oven and pour the juices out of the cavity again to mix with the vegetables, then move the chicken to a cutting board and cover it loosely with a tinfoil tent for about 10 minutes, letting the juices soak back it.

 And dig in!!
 Not only did this meal make the house smell amazing, it was SO good.
 Who knew such simple ingredients could make such a delicious meal?
 The chicken was super juicy and the veggies were melt-in-your-mouth good.
 Hubbs was very impressed and asked that we do this meal again –true success 😉